727800350/note/latex/computer/debug.md

 thread-specific breakpoints
 - `set print thread-events`, which controls printing of messages on thread start and exit.
-- `set libthread-db-search-path path`, which lets the user specify which libthread_db to use if the default choice isn't compatible with the program.
+- `set libthread-db-search-path path`, which lets the user specify which libthread_db to use if the default choice is not compatible with the program.

 ## core dump
 [使用gdb和core dump迅速定位段错误](http://my.oschina.net/michaelyuanyuan/blog/68618)